 There are a lot of different things I could live without, but I don't want to.
 These are ten essential products I use for running my business, streamlining my day, and improving my health.

 - Scheduler.
-If you are wasting your time doing that back and forth dance to determine when someone can meet with you, stop now.
-Implement a scheduler, send your link and voila!
+If you are wasting your time doing that back-and-forth dance to determine when someone can meet with you, stop now.
+Implement a scheduler, send your link, and voila!
 They choose a time that works for them, and it pops up on your calendar without another thought.
-There are many good ones out there – Book Like a Boss, Calendly, and ScheduleOnce.
-I prefer Acuity* because it allows me to take payments and work with packages to show how many sessions a client has left and has class settings for groups like my masterclass and Focus90.
-It's pretty robust so it may be overkill for some.
-I have different appointments to choose from – Virtual Coffee, Speaker Inquiry, Coaching Sessions, Discovery Sessions, and all my masterclass training.
+There are many good ones: Book Like a Boss, Calendly, and ScheduleOnce.
+I prefer Acuity* because it allows me to take payments and work with packages to show how many sessions a client has left and has class settings for groups like our Focus90.
+It's pretty robust, so it may be overkill for some.
+I have different appointments – Virtual Coffee, Speaker Inquiry, Coaching Sessions, and Discovery Sessions.

 - Password management system.
 If you're still using stickies, an Excel spreadsheet, or are reusing the same password over and over with slight variations, please don't invite the hackers to steal your data.
 Use a proper password management system to create hard-to-crack passwords for you.
 They are especially helpful when you need to share passwords because you can choose to share limited access, which means the recipient can't see billing information or have access to change the password.
 I have dozens shared with my assistant.
 If I needed to revoke them for any reason, I could do that with one click!
 My password manager is Dashlane*.

 - Focus Music.
 I like music without words to focus and do deep work.
-My current program of choice is Brain.fm*.
+Brain.fm* is an excellent choice.
 Their music is backed by science, and you can choose deep work, creative, light work, and even sleep music and sounds.
 I also use Spotify and created my own playlist called Focus90 or listen to a video game music playlist.
 Did you know video game music is designed for focus?
 It's also beautiful and inspiring.
 We're not talking Donkey Kong!

 - Phone sanitizer*.
 I had one of these before COVID-19, and some people thought it was overkill.
 No more!
 Phone Soap is a UV sanitizer and has been clinically tested in a lab to remove all the poop and other germs on your phone (yes, most people have poo particles on their phone!).